 Appalachian Trail: The Appalachian Trail crosses the byway at Caratunk.
 To cross the Kennebec River at Caratunk, hikers can use a free ferry service—by canoe— from late May to mid-October.

 Kennebec and Dead Rivers: Both rivers offer thrilling whitewater rafting.
 Along the route, watch for deer, river otters, and eagles.

-Moxie Falls: A short drive from The Forks,and less than a mile easy hike leads through the pines to the 90-foot-high Moxie Falls.
+Moxie Falls: A short drive from The Forks, and an easy hike leads through the pines to the 90-foot-high Moxie Falls.